 Smart Power Infrastructure Demonstration for Energy Reliability and Security (SPIDERS): a Joint Command Technology Development project between the Department of Energy, Department of Defense, and Department of Homeland Security to demonstrate that microgrids have the ability to maintain operational surety through secure, reliable, and resilient electric power generation and distribution to mission critical loads.

-NJ Transit Grid: Leveraging our ESDM we developed a plan for Hoboken’s smart grid after running 5,000 different scenarios that looked at every route, and every cost.
+Leveraging the ESDM, Sandia developed a plan for Hoboken’s smart grid after running 5,000 different scenarios that looked at every route, and every cost.

 10/3/16 Webinar: Sandia National Laboratories led two webinars on microgrids and energy assurance as part of Energy Action Month that contain material from Sandia’s training course titled the “Fundamentals of Advanced Microgrid Evaluation, Analysis, and Conceptual Design.”
 Topics include emerging design and operations drivers, threats, security, and resiliency needs.
 There’s a discussion of the changing metrics seen in the U.S. Department of Energy (DOE), U.S. Department of Defense (DoD), and U.S. Department of Homeland Security (DHS) strategic plans, energy improvement options, and the use of microgrids at military installations, contingency bases, and expeditionary operations.
 The webinars were presented in cooperation with the DoD Office of the Assistant Secretary of Defense for Operational Energy and the DOE Office of Electricity Delivery and Energy Reliability.
 Both the 9:00AM and 3:00PM webinar recordings are available.